 The Fox Theatre Institute Preservation Grant Program's goal is to award funding for historic theatres in the state of Georgia.
 Grants will be awarded to projects designed to provide significant economic and cultural impact to the communities they serve.
 Grant award winners will also receive operations expertise and guidance through seminars, and strategic planning fostering professional development.

 The 2019/2020 FTI Grant cycle begins with two workshops throughout Georgia.
-Our first workshop will be in Athens on June 5, 2019, and the remaining one here at the Fox Theatre in Atlanta on June 27, 2019.
-All application materials for the new grant cycle will be available June 1, 2019, on our website and the deadline for all grant applications this year will be a postmarked date deadline of August 15, 2019.
+Our first workshop took place in Athens on June 5, 2019, and the remaining one here at the Fox Theatre in Atlanta will be on June 27, 2019.
+All application materials for the new grant cycle are now available on our website.
+The deadline for all grant applications this year will be a postmarked date deadline of August 15, 2019.
 Application materials will not be accepted electronically or after the postmarked date deadline.

 Please note our workshop location: